 Coggin supports an argument that it is not the role of the court to detail to the fact-finder specific tracing methods that can and cannot be used.
-This suggests that whether a tracing approach is clear and convincing is a question for the fact-finder to decide.
+This suggests that whether a particular tracing approach is clear and convincing is a question for the fact-finder to decide.

-The history of tracing, and the diversity of Texas case law, suggests that a court should not be dogmatic about what constitutes a valid tracing method, and that a valid, coherently-applied, fact based approach to tracing should not be excluded on reliability grounds but instead submitted to the fact finder, unless separate property identity is proven conclusively (i.e., as a matter of law), or unless there is not more than a scintilla of evidence to support a separate property claim (i.e., legally insufficient evidence).
+The history of tracing, and the diversity of Texas case law, suggests that courts and practitioners should not be dogmatic about what constitutes a valid tracing method, and that coherently-applied, fact-based approach to tracing that comports with the definitions of separate and community property and adheres to applicable legal presumptions, should not be excluded on reliability grounds but instead submitted to the fact finder, except where separate property identity is proven conclusively (i.e., as a matter of law), or unless there is not more than a scintilla of evidence to support a separate property claim (i.e., legally insufficient evidence).